Roelf - Water Level Manager

 I live in the area and know it well.
 People come to me with all sorts of issues.
 They want a permit for irrigation or think the water level is too high or too low.
 My colleagues also have questions.
 For example, they might be working on a new dam and ask me what dimensions they should use for the culvert, a tube-shaped structure that connects bodies of water.

 My job is demanding.
 You have to be able to read water and be stress-resistant.
-You have to enjoy that.
+You have to be cut out for it.
 But the great thing is that water never gets boring.